AgilesMexico/blog/readme.md

 If you need to add images, please add the resources in *static* folder

-This repository was started by @carlogilmar and @onahump, if you can't understand something please contact us in twiteer or by the slack channel.
+This repository was started by @carlogilmar and @onahump, if you can't understand something please contact us in twitter or by the slack channel.

+#### Do you want to help us to improve this project?

+Check the issues labels, and send your pull request.
+We will happy to receive your efforts.